 More of You by Chris Stapleton

-More Of You is a “deep cut” from Stapleton’s 2015 album Traveller that has since become something of a fan favourite.
-Lucky for you, it’s also quite easy to play.
+More Of You is a deep cut from Stapleton’s 2015 album, Traveller, that has since become something of a fan favorite.
+Lucky for beginners, it’s also quite easy to play.

-Based on a very traditional country chord progression, you may find yourself surprised at how familiar the song feels to play.
-The strumming pattern is the classic alternating bass with two downstrokes on the treble pattern – really nothing here should be too challenging other than that pesky F#m chord for some beginners.
+More of You is based on a very traditional country chord progression, and you may find yourself surprised at how familiar the song feels to play.
+The strumming pattern is the classic alternating bass with two downstrokes on the treble pattern – really nothing here should be too challenging for most beginners other than perhaps the F#m chord.